Tales of Mystery

 Tales of Mystery was a British supernatural television drama anthology series based on the short stories of Algernon Blackwood.
-It was broadcast by ITV (Associated-Rediffusion) and ran over three seasons from 1961–1963.
+It was broadcast by ITV (Associated-Rediffusion) and ran over three seasons from 1961 to 1963.
 Produced by Peter Graham Scott, each episode was 25 minutes long and introduced by John Laurie (as the author himself).
 None of the 29 episodes broadcast survive in any television archive, however.